FRX397/Hydrohub/README.md

 >
 > Ability.
 >
-> Everything about the current game you're in.
+> Everything - information about the current game you're in.
 >
 > Universal Tools & Scripts.